vs1720/RedditReader/README.md

 We use the PRAW reddit API to scrape our data.
 See [here](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html) to see how you can set up your own ID and secret to scrape data.
 In a given subreddit, every X minutes (default 20) the scraper performs a "Check."
 The scraper maintains a bench, an array that contains currently tracked posts.
 At each Check, the scraper:
 * Add to the bench any new post that was not already in the bench.
   * In essence, add to the bench any new posts made since the last check
 * Update each post already on the bench.
-Each update add:
+At each update add:
   * Current upvotes, ratio, comments, etc
   * Hot Information - since the success of each post relies heavily on how old the current top posts are, we keep track of how the top posts are doing
  * Remove "matured" posts from bench